BLCK-B/MusicReleaseTracker/CONTRIBUTING.md

 - create a fork
 - clone repository, push your changes to fork
-- verify passing tests
+- run tests
 - submit a pull request

-Tests that verify your change are required, at least where possible.
+New tests that verify your change are required, at least where possible.

 ---

 ## Setup
+- fork
-- git clone fork
+- git clone your fork
-- in your IDE, set Java SDK or GraalVM of project and Gradle
+- in your IDE, set up Java SDK for project and Gradle
-- refresh Gradle
+- sync Gradle
 - `cd vue` `npm install`

 ## Tests
-Currently, I only have backend unit tests in `src/test`.
+Backend tests can be found in `src/test/`.
 Right click the folder or `./gradlew test` to run them.
+Frontend tests are in `vue/tests/`.
+They are run with `npm run test`.

 ## Run

-`./gradlew bootRun` - run Java backend at port set in `application.properties` (you can connect with browser at localhost:port)
+`./gradlew bootRun` - run backend at port set in `application.properties` (you can connect with browser at localhost:port)

-`cd vue` `npm run dev` - (needs backend) run Vite frontend and `o + enter` to open in browser
+`cd vue` `npm run dev` - (needs backend) run frontend

 `cd vue` `npm run electron` - (needs backend) run Electron window

-## Distribute
+## Distribution

-If you *need* distribution details, please refer to [blog (2024)](https://blck-b.github.io/post/java-native-pipe/).
+If you *need* distribution details, ask or refer to [blog (2024)](https://blck-b.github.io/post/java-native-pipe/).

 `cd vue` `npm run buildVue` - build frontend static files